dhanuprys/spk-digitalbank-server/USER_MANAGEMENT.md

-# User Management - NITISARA Film Festival
+# User Management - DigitalBank Film Festival

 ## Overview

-User accounts for the NITISARA Film Festival admin panel are now managed through Laravel Console commands instead of a public registration system.
+User accounts for the DigitalBank Film Festival admin panel are now managed through Laravel Console commands instead of a public registration system.
 This provides better security and control over who can access the admin panel.

 ## Creating User Accounts